dell/omnia/docs/Troubleshooting/FAQ.md

 ![](../images/FreeIPA_RHEL_Error.png)
 **Potential Causes**: Required repositories may not be enabled by your red hat subscription. <br>
 **Resolution**: Enable all required repositories via your red hat subscription.

+## Why would FreeIPA server/client installation fail?
+**Potential Cause**:
+The hostnames of the manager and login nodes are not set in the correct format.
+**Resolution**:
+If you have enabled the option to install the login node in the cluster, set the hostnames of the nodes in the format: *hostname.domainname*.
+For example, *manager.omnia.test* is a valid hostname for the login node. **Note**: To find the cause for the failure of the FreeIPA server and client installation, see *ipaserver-install.log* in the manager node or */var/log/ipaclient-install.log* in the login node.

+## Why does FreeIPA installation fail on the control plane when the public NIC provided is static?
+**Potential Cause**: The network config file for the public NIC on the control plane does not define any DNS entries. <br>
+**Resolution**: Ensure the fields `DNS1` and `DNS2` are updated appropriately in the file `/etc/sysconfig/network-scripts/ifcfg-<NIC name>`.